Scholarships

 To qualify for this type of aid your student must have:

-Your student will fill out either the FAFSA or the TAFSA, but never both.
+Your student will fill out either the FAFSA or the TASFA, but never both.
+If you are a student in AISD and need help completing the TASFA please see your college advisor.

 Who determines the amount of financial aid my child receives?